 6. Set your oven to its lowest temperature (usually around 50 °C. Carefully lay the biscuits onto a baking tray and pop them back in the oven for 40 minutes.
 The low heat of the oven just dries the icing and creates a professional glossy look!

-8. Give your snowman buttons by using the black line icing, then ice him eyes and a mouth.
-Then use the green line icing for his scarf and the orange for his nose
+8. Give your snowman buttons by using the black line icing, then ice his eyes and mouth.
+Then use the green line icing for his scarf and the orange for his nose.